-Customers are trusting ads less and less and turning to real people — namely, social media influencers — to recommend them the best products.
+Consumers prefer turning to real people for advice — namely, social media influencers — to recommend them the best products.

 And it’s not just customer trust that makes influencer marketing the next big thing and the top move for 2020 — it pays to get on board.

 Influencer marketing is earning businesses $6.50 for every dollar spent; a pretty significant ROI beating out organic search, paid search, and email marketing.

 And what’s more: the influencer marketing industry is expected to hit $10 billion by 2020.

 That shows that influencer marketing is quickly becoming a fundamental part of marketing budgets in 2020.

 There are over 500,000 influencers on Instagram; and they are in a variety of industries, helping to sell a variety of products.

 Influencer marketing isn’t a move for 2021 — it’s a necessary move if you intend to leverage Instagram for business.

 Why NEW Shops are a huge win for influencer marketing & Instagram for Business

 Adding sales capabilities to live streaming on Facebook and Instagram Shops is also a major win for influencers that can sell companies’ products in real-time.